 Strengthening city neighborhoods by working with community partners and residents to foster sustainability, expand economic opportunity and stabilize property values and tax base.

-The Port’s role in that process can be transformative.
-It can include everything from public finance and lending on major business and commercial projects, to historic stabilization, to construction of infill housing and rehab of existing housing stock.
+The Port’s role in revitalizing neighborhoods can include everything from public finance and lending on major business and commercial projects, to historic stabilization, to construction of infill housing and rehab of existing housing stock.
 In the West End, The Port is providing public finance assistance to the FC Cincinnati stadium project, and is also a community development partner working in tandem with Seven Hills Neighborhood Houses, the neighborhood CDC.